Seth Bromberger

 About Seth Bromberger

-At Lawrence Livermore National Laboratory, Seth is exploring practical methods to improve the security of next-generation energy transmission and distribution systems.
-Previously, he was Principal at NCI Security LLC, a consulting firm dedicated to the protection of domestic and international critical infrastructure, and was the Executive Vice President of Classified and Government Programs at Energy Sector Security Consortium, a registered 501(c)(3) non-profit organization he co-founded in 2008.
+Previously, he was Principal at NCI Security LLC, a consulting firm focused on critical infrastructure protection, and Executive Vice President of Classified and Government Programs at the Energy Sector Security Consortium (EnergySec), a 501(c)(3) non-profit he co-founded in 2008.